 Master of Science in Biostatistics

-This 18-month, 42-credit-unit program offers excellent training in biostatistics and statistical genetics for students who earned undergraduate or higher degrees with majors in mathematics, statistics, computer science, biomedical engineering or another related field.
+This four-semester, 42-credit-unit program offers excellent training in Biostatistics and Statistical Genetics for students who earned undergraduate or higher degrees with majors in Mathematics, Statistics, Computer Science, Biomedical Engineering, or other related fields.
 It prepares graduates for rewarding employment in academia and industry and for further graduate studies.
-Students will choose between a traditional biostatistics pathway or a statistical genetics pathway.
+Students choose between a traditional Biostatistics pathway or a Statistical Genetics pathway.
 An internship is a required component of the program, and students have the option to do a thesis project or to enroll in approved elective courses.
 Students also have the opportunity to enhance their research and statistical training through a paid research assistant position.

 Code | Title | Units |